-Mary Hale Martin will be heard in a fif-Mary Hale Martin will be heard in a fit-teen-minute talk.
-On this Mary Hale Mar-tin's Household Period housewives will be given new recipes and tempting menus.
-Broadcast through KHQ, KOMO, KGW, KGO, KPO, KFI and KSL.
+Mary Hale Martin will be heard in a fif-teen-minute talk.
+On this Mary Hale Mar-tin's Household Period housewives will be

-10:30 to 11:30 a.m.-Woman's Magazine of the
+10:30 to 11:30 a.m.-Woman's Magazine of the Air

 Bennie Walker, editor, Ann Holden and John D. Barry, columnist and critic, will be heard this morning.